astropy/halotools/docs/quickstart_and_tutorials/tutorials/model_building/preloaded_models/cacciato09_composite_model.rst

 For brevity, we describe this model as a "Conditional Luminosity Function" model.
 However, the associated classes work equally well as a model for the "Conditional Stellar Mass Function".
-The only difference will be a change in the ``prim_galprop_key`` from ``luminosity`` to ``stellar_mass``, and accompanying change to the parameter values in the model dictionary.
+The only difference will be a change in the ``prim_galprop_key`` from ``luminosity`` to ``stellar_mass``, and an accompanying change to the parameter values in the model dictionary.

 Overview of the Cacciato et al. (2009) Model Features
 ========================================================